Introduction

 UCA is committed to provide targeted training in Modern Slavery and human trafficking, to aid compliance and heighten awareness.

 An online training module is compulsory for all new staff.
-Going forward, in addition to being compulsory for all new staff the module forms part of a refresher programme for staff.
-Staff are required to complete the current module on a biennial basis.
+Staff are required to complete the current module on an annual basis.

 Progress since last statement